cuthbertLab/music21/buildDoc/rst/moduleGraph.rst

     >>> a.ticksDynamics()
     [[0, 'pppppp'], [1, 'ppppp'], [2, 'pppp'], [3, 'ppp'], [4, 'pp'], [5, 'p'], [6, 'mp'], [7, 'mf'], [8, 'f'], [9, 'fp'], [10, 'sf'], [11, 'ff'], [12, 'fff'], [13, 'ffff'], [14, 'fffff'], [15, 'ffffff']]

-    .. method:: ticksOffset(offsetMin=None, offsetMax=None, offsetStepSize=None, displayMeasureNumberZero=False)
+    .. method:: ticksOffset(offsetMin=None, offsetMax=None, offsetStepSize=None, displayMeasureNumberZero=False, remap=False)

     Get offset ticks.
 If Measures are found, they will be used to create ticks.
-If not, stepSize will be used to create offset ticks between min and max.
+If not, `offsetStepSize` will be used to create offset ticks between min and max.
+The `remap` parameter is not yet used.

     >>> from music21 import corpus, stream, note
     >>> s = corpus.parseWork('bach/bwv281.xml')